-The Competition Commission of India (CCI) has approved the merger of Air India (AI, Delhi International) and Vistara (UK, Delhi International), subject to both airlines abiding by voluntary commitments made to the regulator.
+The Competition Commission of India (CCI) has approved the merger of Air India (AI, Delhi International) and Vistara (Delhi International), subject to both airlines abiding by voluntary commitments made to the regulator.
 Those commitments deal with concerns raised by the CCI that the merger could result in a monopoly on some routes.

 While the CCI notice issued on September 1 green-lighted the merger, it did not provide its specific reasons for doing so, saying that it would give a detailed explanation later.
 However, the CCI did note that the merger involved Singapore Airlines (SQ, Singapore Changi) and Tata Sons acquiring some shares in the merged entity, as well as Singapore Airlines acquiring additional shares in the merged entity via a a preferential allotment.